 What can you save on?

-Summary of the cost of living in Poland in 2022 as digital slowmad
+Cost of living in Poland as digital nomad – Summing up

 To sum up… Our average monthly cost of living in Poland was about 7000zł (€1475).
 So it looks like the costs are comparable to other countries we’ve visited, especially to Portugal we were spending around €1500 per month, and Spain – €1250.